 No. Except for a registration fee upon enrollment, all such fees are included within the annual tuition.

-Hallways, exterior doors, parking lots, and playground areas are under full-time camera surveillance.
+Hallways, exterior doors, parking lots, and playground areas are under the full-time surveillance using 49 cameras and 12 wide screen monitors.
 Exterior doors remain locked during the day.
 Visitors must enter through the front lobby where access is electronically controlled to classroom areas.
 Fingerprint access devices allow middle/high school students entry between buildings when changing classes.
 Security and fire alarms are connected to a central monitoring station.

 A 35 minute Chapel is conducted once a week for all grades except Kindergarden.
 Students are divided into three groups (elementary, middle, and high school).
 Occasionally the message will be attuned to a particular event in the world or the school.
 Additionally, we enjoy singing hymns and praise music during Chapel.

 Of course, there are many prayer requests that will come up during the year to fit various situations.
 However, the following needs are constant:

 - That the teachers, administrators, parents, and children, would seek to know and do the will of God.

 - That the minds of the teachers, administrators, parents, and children be filled with a greater sense and knowledge of God’s holiness.

 - That every child would know Jesus as his/her Lord and Savior.

 - That the staff of CCS would be given wisdom to plan, manage, grow, and teach.

 - That the teachers, administrators, parents, and children, would love to read the Bible and do it every day.